Bluette1/dish-discovery-api/README.md

    npm start
    ```

-2. The API will be available at `http://localhost:YOUR_PORT` (default port might be 3000).
+2. The API will be available at `http://localhost:5000` .

 ## API Endpoints